Category-Level Object Shape and Pose Estimation in Less Than a Millisecond: Iterative Method for Fast Shape and Pose Estimates

 \subsection{SDP KKT Conditions for Global Optimality}

 While the previous sections focused on local solutions to~\prettyref{prob:rotest}, we now develop a tool to \emph{certify} the global optimality of a local solution.
-Certification is essential for reliability; a certificate means \prettyref{alg:scf} converged to a statistically optimal estimate.
+Certification is essential for reliability; a certificate guarantees \prettyref{alg:scf} converged to a statistically optimal estimate.

 To certify a local solution of~\eqref{eq:qcqp_quat}, we check if it is a KKT point of the problem's convex semidefinite program (SDP) relaxation.
-For simplicity, we use the rotation matrix form \eqref{eq:paceqcqp_rotonly}.
+To avoid a second-order relaxation, we use the rotation matrix form \eqref{eq:paceqcqp_rotonly}.
 Our certificate relies on dual variables, but the matrix form of the $\SO3$ constraint does not satisfy the linear independence constraint qualification (necessary for unique duals~\cite{Papalia24tro-coraSLAM}).
 Thus, we relax~\eqref{eq:paceqcqp_rotonly} to an \emph{orthogonal} matrix constraint~\cite{Boumal23-introManifolds}:

 Noting that~\eqref{eq:paceqcqp_orthogonal} is \emph{quadratic} in $\*R$, we define the homogeneous variable $\*x\triangleq[1, \mathrm{vec}(\*R)^\T]^\T$.
 The $\mathrm{vec}(\cdot)$ operator stacks the columns of its argument into a vector.
 In standard form, \eqref{eq:paceqcqp_orthogonal} is: